Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 #### Step 1: A.	Pre-processing of the PacBio raw reads
 - Covert the *.subreads.bam files to fastq files with the PacBio tool bam2fastq which is part of the free SMRT Tools.
 Note: The common 'bam2fastq' comes from SAMtools and doesn't have -c parameter.
 - Use -c 9 to get all the subreads and then let the assembler decide which reads are good for genome assembly.
-The command bam2fastq will generate a fastq file (raw_PacBio.fastq)
+The command bam2fastq will generate fastq files.

 ```
-bam2fastq -c 9 raw_PacBio.subreads.bam
+bam2fastq -c 9 *.subreads.bam
 ```

 - Use SequelTools to perform quality control of PacBio Sequel raw sequencing data from multiple SMRTcells.
 SequelTools requires Samtools, R and Python (version 2 or 3) pre-installed in the path.